hamedpro/corp_webapp/README.md

 now your environment is ready to use and you can use one of the scripts below to either start the app in development mode or start the app in production mode

+> #### note! when choosing frontend_port choose a port which is not blocked and is not labeled as unsafe by chrome (for ex 6000 is blocked) (may this issue also be true about api_port and other ports )

 ## starting developing mode:

 run following command :